ankitajoshi9425/SAR_Cellphone/README.md

 ## System Requirement:
 All the scripts were written in Jupyter Notebook for better visualization.You can download Anaconda Navigator/Jupyter Notebook or any software supporting python scripting.
 All the scripting is done and run in Python 3.6 enviroment.
 ## Library Requirement:
-Try to load all the library for getting started with script.
+Load all the library for getting started with script.
 If any of the library is absent, download those using pip install/conda install in either powershell/command prompt/anaconda prompt.
 ## File Lists:
 ### Script1 (Links for Cellphone-Website 1)
 Install request,BeautifulSoup libraries.This script will give you all the celphone model links.